-“No.” I snapped, lowering my head between my knees to catch my breath.
-‘Maybe… Oh God Alaina, get it together.’
+“No,” I snapped, lowering my head between my knees to catch my breath.
+‘Maybe… Jesus Alaina, get it together.’

 I opened my mouth wide and closed, wide and closed, swallowing over and over until my ears finally popped.
 Slowly, I unfolded and laid my head back against the headrest, feeling his eyes observing me the entire time.

-Cheeks burning, I tried to compose myself.
-“I’m so sorry..
-I’m a nervous flyer… I didn’t mean to… touch you.”
+Cheeks on fire, I tried to compose myself.
+“I’m so sorry… I’m a nervous flyer… I didn’t mean to… touch you.”

-He rubbed his fingers where I had nearly broken them.
-“You’ve got a hell of a grip, Red… this actually hurts…”
+He rubbed his fingers where I’d nearly broken them.
+“You’ve got a hell of a grip, Red… This actually kinda hurts…”

-“Don’t call me Red.”
-I snapped, taking another deep breath.
+“Don’t call me Red,” I growled, taking another deep breath.

-“Won’t happen again,” he said sarcastically, placing both hands up in surrender.
+“Won’t happen again,” he assured me, placing both hands up in surrender.

 “My kid sister’s getting married there.”

 “Oh, that’s sweet.”
-I turned my head toward him.
+I faced him.
 “We’re going for our honeymoon and—”

 I was transported to the diner on that first night with Chris.
-Billie Holiday was playing from a small radio in the nearby kitchen.
-The diner was small, and its only inhabitants were Chris, myself, a cook, and a waitress.
+Billie Holiday was playing from a radio in the nearby kitchen.
+The restaurant was small, and its only inhabitants were Chris, myself, a cook, and a waitress.

-The booth was well-worn, showing tears in several spots on the fabric where I sat nervously peeling at one.
-Chris was seated across from me, smiling giddily and not breaking his gaze, even when the little waitress came over.
+The booth he picked was well-worn, showing tears in several spots on the fabric where I sat nervously peeling at one.
+Chris was seated across from me, not breaking his gaze, even when the little waitress came over.

-I smiled nervously, shifting my focus from him to the tear in the seat and back.
+Ears and face on fire, I smiled, shifting my focus from him to the tear in the seat and back.
 “You’re making me very uncomfortable staring like that.”

 “I don’t mean to make you nervous, it’s just really hard to look away.
 You’re very wonderful to look at.”

-‘Say something witty, you fool,’ I thought, but my mouth wouldn’t form words and I looked at him with my cheeks on fire and made an awkward “Meh heh heh” sound.
+‘Say something witty, you fool,’ I thought, but my mouth wouldn’t form words.
+The only sound that escaped it was an awkward, “meh heh heh.”

 “Do you really not see how beautiful you are?
 I mean, look at you.”

-“Oh, well, I…” I sighed, having no idea how to even respond to those kinds of words in my drunken state.
-Apologetically, I looked at him, “Listen, cheesy-mystery-man, I’m gonna be honest, I’m not my best self right now and until I’ve had that coffee—and maybe some eggs—I’m probably going to say something awkward and stupid that I’ll be embarrassed for later.”
+I sighed, having no idea how to even respond to those kinds of words in my drunken state.
+“Listen, cheesy-mystery-man, I’m gonna be honest, I’m not my best self right now and until I’ve had that coffee—and maybe some eggs—I’m probably going to say something awkward and stupid that I’ll be embarrassed for later.”

-I took it, happy to shift the conversation elsewhere.
+I took it, happy to shift the conversation away from my looks.
 “Alaina McCreary.”
 I shook his hand, squeezing too hard and regretting it almost immediately.
 “What’s the deal with you, anyway?
 Where are you from?
 What do you do?
 How often do you steal women away from concerts to woo them over coffee?”

-“This is a first,” he said, and paused while the waitress clumsily laid out our coffee cups and poured too much coffee into each.
+“This is a first,” he admitted, and paused while the waitress clumsily laid out our coffee cups and poured too much coffee into each.

 “Soups tonight are cream of broccoli and chicken noodle.”
 She laid a menu out in front of each of us.
 “I’ll be back momentarily to take your order.”

-As she walked away, I reached for the cream and sugar, adding what I could before the cup would completely overflow.
-Without a thought to gracefulness, I leaned my head down to the cup as it sat on the table and sipped—loudly, becoming painfully aware of his eyes on me long before I raised my head back up.
+As she walked away, I reached for the cream and sugar, adding what I could before the cup would overflow.
+Without a thought to gracefulness, I leaned my head down to the mug where it sat on the table and sipped—loudly.
+I became painfully aware of his eyes on me long before I raised my head back up.

-Holding my coffee like a human being now, I decided not to speak until I had finished the entire thing.
-Craftily, I made it a habit to raise the mug to my mouth whenever I thought he might pause in his story to potentially ask me any questions.
+Holding my coffee like a human being now, I decided not to speak until I’d finished the entire thing.
+I made it a habit to raise the mug to my lips whenever I thought he might pause in his story to potentially ask me any questions.

 I brought the cup back to my lips and looped my pointer finger around in a circle to signal him to keep talking.

-“Alright then, well, let’s see, I was a baseball player in highschool, ran a little track, started college—decided it wasn’t for me—learned my dad’s trade, moved here, went to that damned bar almost every night waiting for you to bump into me, and here we are.
-Did you know that your eyes are both blue and green depending on which way you look at them?”
+“Alright then, well, let’s see, I was a baseball player in high school, ran a little track, started college—decided it wasn’t for me—learned my dad’s trade, moved here, went to that damned bar almost every night waiting for you to bump into me, and here we are.
+Did you know your eyes are both blue and green depending on which way you look at them?”
 He tilted his head.

-I swallowed hard and set the mug down carefully.
+I swallowed hard and set the mug down no the table.
 Glancing around the room to test my vision, I decided I was headed towards sober faster than I thought.

 “Track, huh?”
 I smirked a little.

-By the time breakfast had arrived, I felt like myself again, and conversation flowed freely.
+By the time breakfast arrived, I felt like myself again, and conversation flowed freely.

 “Well,” I was saying, “I put off college to pursue music.
 I’d even gotten a producer interested in recording me one night after one of my acoustic gigs.”
 I poked the eggs with my fork.
 “But it didn’t really lead anywhere so here I am, twenty-one years old and in my freshman year of college.”

 “I did.”
-I scooped up my hash browns as I fumbled around my purse for my iPod with my other hand.
+I scooped up my hash browns as I fumbled around my purse.
 “And I still play sometimes.”
-I took a bite, producing the iPod and earbuds.
+I took a bite, producing an iPod and earbuds.
 “I’ll always have music but a design degree will pay the bills.”

-I thumbed through it for a moment until I had landed on my personal favorite.
+I thumbed through the songs for a moment until I landed on my personal favorite.
 “You really want to hear it or are you just being nice?”

-He smiled then and glided across his seat, circling around the table to slide in next to me on my side of the booth.
-He picked up one earbud and placed it in his ear, handing me the other, “Show me.”
+He glided across his seat, circling around the table to slide in next to me on my side of the booth.
+He picked up one earbud and placed it in his ear, handing me the other.
+“Show me.”

-I watched his face as he listened closely, smiling proudly toward me when my vocal began.
-He said nothing, just stared at me as the song continued.
+I watched his face as he listened and his lips curved upward when my vocal began.
+He said nothing, just stared at me while the song continued.

-As the last notes of the piano rang out, I abruptly pressed the “Stop” button and pulled the earbud from my ear, defensively rambling.
-“It still needs some work, and I don’t know if I like the second chorus….
-I wasn’t feeling that great when I sang it, the —”
+As the last notes of the piano rang out, I pressed the “Stop” button and pulled the earbud from my ear, rambling, “It still needs some work, and I don’t know if I like the second chorus….
+I wasn’t feeling that great when I sang it, and —”

 I laughed nervously, “Ah… Well, you haven’t seen my temper yet.”

-We stayed just like that, on the same side of the booth talking until 7am.
+We stayed just like that, on the same side of the booth, talking until 7am.
 He told me about his mother, an artist who struggled with depression, and his father who doted over her.
-I told him all about my own mother and her challenges of raising two girls all by herself.
+I told him all about my own mother and her challenges raising two girls all by herself.
 We shared our dreams of the future—both of us wanting children and a home far outside city living.
 He showed me pictures of his work, and I shared two more of my songs with him.

-I knew that the impact woke me.
-After having fallen in complete silence, my hearing suddenly returned, and the world around me was deafening.
+I knew the impact woke me.
+After having fallen in complete silence, my hearing returned, and the world around me became deafening.
 I could hear the water rushing in, the loud creaking of the sinking plane, the shouting of men, the shrill screaming of a woman, and a sobbing child nearby.
-I could feel the water pooling rapidly around my waist.

-The water was rushing all around me now, pulling my body upward.
+The water was rushing all around me, pulling my body upward.
 I needed to get out.

 ‘I’m going to die here.’